InfolabAI/heechul-lim.github.io/_pages/about.md

     - Published in top-tier SCI journals (top 8–10% in JCR).
     - Proposed an advanced Neural Architecture Search method with minimal search space constraints, achieving ~5% accuracy gain over baseline SOTA.
     - Presented BERT + GNN-based KBP system at an international conference.
+ - **Leading an AI Research Team**
+   - Supervised four graduate and undergraduate researchers to lay the groundwork for Agentic AI.

 - B.S. in Computer Software Engineering **Kwangwoon University** **(Mar.
 2006 – Feb.
 2014)**
   - Participated in **Samsung SW Membership (2012–2013)**, focusing on machine learning and security applications.